 You need a license for a multiple occupancy house.
-This is for any HMO occupied by five or more people in two or more households, where householders lack or share facilities, this includes:
+This is for any House in Multiple Occupation (HMO) occupied by five or more people in two or more households, where householders lack or share facilities.
+This includes:

 - A building

 - A converted flat

-- Purpose built flats (with up to 2 flats in the block and any which are occupied as a HMO)
+- Purpose built flats (with up to two flats in the block and any which are occupied as a HMO)

 HMO Licensing Conditions

 You need to ensure that these conditions are met:

-- The floor area of any room in a HMO used as sleeping accommodation by 1 person aged over 10 years is not less than 6.51m²
+- The floor area of any room in a HMO used as sleeping accommodation by one person aged over 10 years is not less than 6.51m²

-- The floor area of any room in a HMO used as sleeping accommodation by 2 persons aged over 10 years is not less than 10.22m²
+- The floor area of any room in a HMO used as sleeping accommodation by two persons aged over 10 years is not less than 10.22m²

-- The floor area of any room in a HMO used as sleeping accommodation by 1 person aged under 10 years is not less than 4.64m²
+- The floor area of any room in a HMO used as sleeping accommodation by one person aged under 10 years is not less than 4.64m²

 - Any room in a HMO with a floor area of less than 4.64m² is not used as sleeping accommodation

 Floor areas with a ceiling height of less than 1.5m can’t be counted in any total floor area calculation.
 A room which is a bedroom will be used as a sleeping accommodation; this applies whether or not it has a different purpose.

-Where a breach is found to exist regarding room sizes, local authorities will be able to grant a period not exceeding 18 months to make correct changes.
+Where a breach is found to exist regarding room sizes, local authorities will be able to grant a period of not more than 18 months to make correct changes.

-Additionally, a further condition will be included ensuring that landlords of licensed HMOs comply with any relevant local authority waste scheme relating to the storage and disposal of household waste at the HMO pending collection.
+Landlords of licensed HMOs should also comply with any waste scheme for the storage and disposal of household waste before collection.

-You can apply for a HMO license.
-Your application will need to include these supporting documents:
+To apply for a HMO license, your application will need to include these documents: